 C++ Unions

 Unions in C++ are a special data structure that is defined using the union keyword, which stores different data types in the same memory location.
 Also, in a union, only one member can store a value at a time.
-In this article, we will discuss what is a union in C++, creating a union, assigning and accessing a union, the size of a union, nested unions, anonymous unions, local and global unions, unrestricted unions, union-like classes, and best practices for using a union in C++.
+In this article, we will discuss what a union is in C++, creating a union, assigning and accessing a union, the size of a union, nested unions, anonymous unions, local and global unions, unrestricted unions, union-like classes, and best practices for using a union in C++.

 Table of Contents: